stealthman22/100-days-of-code/r2-log.md

 ### DAY 25 (22nd September 2019)

 The  Smart-Brain App's frontend is really coming together.
 Components built:
 Navigation
 Logo : used tilt.js
 Image Form
 Using tachyons for css
 Had a black screen issue, played around for solutions, it finally seems to have fixed itself.

+### DAY 26 (23rd September 2019)

+Learnt more hacks and tricks as the project is going along.
+Today I installed a package called particlejs: it is a really nice way of adding cool and interactive background effects.
+They have a react package on npm as well as different implementations.